 It was a mark of my grandmother’s cruelty that she threatened to beat me with a broom handle when I tried to not participate in my own torment.
 I’ve re-experienced exact places of my legs where she switched me with the palm fronds, giving me even more when I cried during the punishment.

-These wounds left scars that don’t go away.
+These wounds left scars that haven’t gone away.

 Run your hand down your spine until you reach the top of your sacrum.
 That’s the area on which I had surgery, where I now have a titanium cage and three rods to keep the area stable.

 I received a lot of beatings pretty close to that area.
-Maybe my boyhood activities didn’t cause the sudden injury.
+Maybe my boyhood activities didn’t cause the “sudden injury (acute trauma).”

 From Dr. Arthur Janov’s book, Primal Healing, page 133: